-Balch Bistro sits inside the iconic and historic Balch Hotel in Dufur.
-Built in 1907, the Balch Hotel is on the National Register of Historic Places and is known for its hospitality, great food, and even better views of Mt.
-Hood and surrounding area.
-Balch Bistro sources many of their ingredients from nearby farms like Sandoz Family Farm Stand , which is open year round, and is the perfect place to pick up locally grown apples as well as cherries, pears and pickled vegetables.
-Another local favorite is Annie's Apricots in The Dalles where you can choose from one of their five varieties of apricots in July through early August.
+Sandoz Family Farm Stand (E), which is open year round, is the perfect place to pick up locally grown apples as well as cherries, pears and pickled vegetables.
+Stop by Annie'sApricots (E) in The Dalles to choose from one of their five varieties of apricots in July through early August.